ammaryasserabdelwahab/iOS-Repository-Retriever/README.md

 ```
 1. Open Xcode
 2. Choose Clone an existing project
-  ⋅⋅* You can optionally create a new Xcode Project and then clone through "Source Control -> Clone" and paste in the repository URL
+   *You can optionally create a new Xcode Project and then clone through "Source Control -> Clone" and paste in the repository URL
 3. Paste in the repository URL and click Clone
 4. Open a terminal window and navigate to the project folder
-5. run `pod install`
+5. run 'pod install'
-6. Open `Repository Retriever.xcworkspace`
+6. Open 'Repository Retriever.xcworkspace'
 4. You're all done! the project should now be on your machine and you should be able to run it on a simulator or your actual iPhone.
 ```